Aircraft in fiction: Bell X-1

 The Bell X-1 was depicted early in the film The Right Stuff.
 The film showed the historic flight of the X-1 becoming the first aircraft to break the sound barrier in level flight under its own propulsion.
 This achievement helped usher in the US space program that was the subject of the rest of the film.
-A mock-up built for the film is now displayed at the Planes of Fame Museum, Chino, California.

-Bell X-2

-A Bell X-2 mock-up was built for the pilot-film of the TV series Quantum Leap.
-It is now on display at the Planes of Fame Museum, Chino, California.

 Boeing 247

 The 1936 movie Without Orders centers on the emergency landing of a Boeing 247 by the stewardess.

 The 1936 movie 13 Hours by Air takes place largely aboard a transcontinental Boeing 247 flight and includes significant historically interesting second-unit footage of actual terminal facilities on United Air Lines's then-new transcontinental route network.

 Boeing 707

-The 1961 episode "The Odyssey of Flight 33" of television series The Twilight Zone takes place on a Boeing 707 with the aircraft traveling through various periods of history.
+The 1961 episode "The Odyssey of Flight 33" of the television series The Twilight Zone takes place on a Boeing 707 with the aircraft traveling through various periods of history.

 A Boeing 707-349C leased from Flying Tiger Line portrayed two aircraft in the 1970 film Airport, based on the 1968 Arthur Hailey novel of the same name.

-The Boeing 707 is featured as the titular aircraft in Airplane!, a 1980 disaster-parody film by Jon Davison.
+The Boeing 707 is featured as the titular aircraft in Airplane!, a 1980 disaster-parody film produced by Jon Davison.

 In 2011, the American television series Pan Am took place in the early and mid-1960s and featured interior sets and exterior CGI representations of the 707 on the ground and in flight; it was Pan Am's flagship airliner during that time.
 Additional footage of John Travolta's Boeing 707 in Pan Am livery has also been used in the TV series.

-In Alistair Maclean's Air Force One Is Down (1983), a master criminal plans to steal Air Force One (then a 707) humiliate POTUS Warren G. Wheeler, and blows up a cargo-carrier 707 painted like it to effect the plan.

-Columbo arrives at Heathrow Airport from LA aboard a 707 in Dagger of the Mind (S2E4).